Skip to main content

 The diagram represents one user with two devices across three sessions.

-These techniques may require a users consent and documentation to respect a visitors privacy and stay compliant.
-This guide is not a legal advice.
+These techniques may require a user's consent and documentation to respect privacy and stay compliant.
+Please request your data protection officer for legal advice.

-Events are individually measured user interactions that needs to be stitched together.
-Beside all event-related data are additional information to help identifying a user.
+Events are individually measured user interactions that need to be stitched together.
+All event-related data is additional information to help identifying a user.
 This is neccessary to create user journeys.

 StepDayEventConsentGroupHashSessionDeviceUser